 Now you're ready to apply!
 Here's how:

 Open a new Compatible App Check form.
-You'll hear back from us with 3 - 5 business days.
-We may have additional questions but overall the process should be complete in 5 - 7 business days provided.
+You should hear back from us within 3 – 5 business days, and we may have additional questions.
+The timeline to complete the App Check request will vary based on the complexity of your implementation.
+The overall process may be completed in as little as 5 – 7 business days, but it could take much longer in some cases.

 Please note that if you have already exceeded your limit and it is affecting your business, you may request a temporary increase while your app check is being processed.
 If you are unable to pass the app check (e.g., if your application does not adhere to eBay's policies), the temporary limit will be reverted.